makerdao/community/governance/polls/SparkLend Gnosis - Onboard sxDAI to SparkLend - April 8, 2024.md

 start_date: 2024-04-08T16:00:00
 end_date: 2024-04-11T16:00:00
 ---
-# Poll: SparkLend Gnosis - Onboard sxDAI to Spark Protocol - April 8, 2024
+# Poll: SparkLend Gnosis - Onboard sxDAI to SparkLend - April 8, 2024

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of Spark Protocol and the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, April 8 at 16:00 UTC.